TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

     This challenge presents us a terminal to experiment with PowerShell.
 We must execute tasks to proceed to the next one.

-        ??? success "Solution for question 1"
+    ??? success "Solution to question 1"

         !!! quote "Task"
             There is a file in the current directory called 'welcome.txt'.
 Read the contents of this file